samiBendou/am_scripts/README.md

 ### Getting Started

-The module contains three scripts : purchase.py, scrap.py and finance.py.
-After downloaded and installed the module, you can run purchase.py to visualize performances over your lines and financial.py to your visualize financial data.
+The framework contains two plotting modules : `purchase`, and `finance`.
+Theses have the same structure, they declare a first class named `Data` that is used to handle concerned data and a second class `Plot` which is classic and is an interface with matplotlib.

 #### Purchase helper and planning comparison

-If you often ask yourself how much planes and which types should I buy when opening this new line, the purchase.py is there to help you.
+If you often ask yourself how much planes and which types should I buy when opening this new line, the `purchase` module is there to help you.
 It combines planning generations and lines/planes purchases features with financial previsions to predict profitability of a given strategy.

-Here is a simple example of code that compares two flat plannings.
+Here is a simple example of code that compares two plannings.
 The first one is generated only by purchasing Q-400 and the second one by purchasing ER-190.

-First we instantiate lines, planes and plannings :
+First instantiate lines, planes and plannings :
 ```python
 import schedule as slg